Francesco Erizzo: Doge, 1631–1646

 Erizzo was elected Doge of Venice on 10 April 1631 in the midst of the Italian plague of 1629–1631, which killed one third of the population of Venice, including Erizzo's predecessor Nicolò Contarini.
 He was elected by a vote of 40–1, although historian Claudio Rendina has pronounced this election fraudulent.
 (The only dissenting vote was cast for Renier Zen, the opponent of Giovanni I Cornaro known for his incorruptibility.)

 In light of the bubonic plague then decimating the city (it would claim 45,000 victims in all), Erizzo's election was not accompanied by the customary festivities.
 The plague finally subsided in November 1631.
 Erizzo's predecessor, Nicolò Contarini, had taken a vow to build a church in honour of the Blessed Virgin Mary once the plague was over, which church was built and named Santa Maria della Salute.
 Erizzo now ordered that Venice would celebrate the Feast of the Presentation of Mary (21 November) as the Festa della Madonna della Salute, where the city's officials parade from San Marco to the Salute in the sestiere Dorsoduro for a service in gratitude for deliverance from the plague.
 This tradition is still observed in Venice to this day.

 The 1630s were a time of relative tranquility for the Republic of Venice.
 The Procuratie were expanded (with gambling becoming a popular pastime there), and the Teatro San Cassiano, Europe's first public opera house opened in 1637, with the Teatro San Moisè following in 1640.

 The tranquility of the era was interrupted briefly by the First War of Castro, in which the Papal States claimed the Duchy of Castro, which was under the control of the Duchy of Parma.
 Venice intervened on Parma's side, and in 1644 a peace treaty was signed that saw Castro remain with Parma.

 In September 1644, the Knights of Malta captured a galleon of Turkish pilgrims bound for Mecca and then sought refuge in Candia (modern Heraklion) on Venetian-controlled Crete.
 Ottoman Sultan Ibrahim I blamed Venice for the attack and determined to conquer Crete from Venice.
 The war originally went poorly for Venice, which led Erizzo to ask the Senate of Venice to appoint him captain-general, which they did, over the objection of future doge Giovanni Pesaro.

+Death and legacy

 Erizzo began assembling a fleet to sail against the Turks, but, at age 78, his health failed him, and he died only one month after his military appointment, on 3 January 1646.

+The Sala Erizzo in the Ducal Apartment at the Doge's Palace in Venice is named after Doge Francesco Erizzo, and his coat of arms appears on the fastigium.